Best Donuts in New York City

-1. Dough
+1. Dough Doughnuts

 Those who visit this little shop should come with a big appetite and an adventurous palate.
 The specialty here is oversize donuts that are crisp, fluffy and uniquely flavored.
-Dulce de leche, hibiscus, orange glaze, and lemon poppy seed are among the fan favourites and can be credited for converting many donut doubters, too.
+Dulce de leche, hibiscus, orange glaze, and lemon poppy seed are among the fan favorites and can be credited for converting many donut doubters, too.
 Part of Dough’s charm is the classic craftsmanship put into each donut.
 All the cutting, frying, and dipping is done by hand, and the donuts are baked in small batches, guaranteeing that they’re always fresh.

 2. Doughnut Plant